techidaily/site-games-able/source/_posts/1719160514984-design-considerations-when-developing-signage-to-communicate-information-effectively-while-maintaining-visual-appeal.md

 ## Install DirectX and DXVK

- DXVK is a Direct3D translation layer for running 3D applications, while[DirectX is a Microsoft API for improving software access to hardware](https://www.makeuseof.com/what-is-directx-why-important-for-gaming/) .
+ DXVK is a Direct3D translation layer for running 3D applications, while [DirectX is a Microsoft API for improving software access to hardware](https://www.makeuseof.com/what-is-directx-why-important-for-gaming/) .
 You’ll need them both to run your games fluidly.

 Here’s how to install them to your Steam bottle: